 Choosing the Right Database Monitoring and Analysis Tools

-SolarWinds DPA and DPM are among the most well-known database analysis and monitoring tools available on the market in 2020.
+SolarWinds DPA and DPM are among the most well-known database analysis and monitoring tools available on the market today.
 Both solutions offer an advanced and user-friendly approach to monitoring and performance optimization.
 Both DPA and DPM support MySQL, while only DPA supports MSSQL.

 SolarWinds DPA gives you access to response time analytics, helping you correlate activity, wait types, SQL statements, and other dimensions for both MySQL and MSSQL.
 It provides detailed insight into plans, queries, resources, changes, wait times, and historical analysis, helping you pinpoint the root cause of bottlenecks.
 DPA’s agentless architecture is safe to use in development, test, and production, and in virtualized and cloud environments.
 It features an easy-to-use web-based interface that allows teams to collaborate with maximum efficiency.
 As a MSSQL and MySQL performance monitoring tool, DPA provides multi-dimensional performance analysis through a user-friendly interface.
 You can start with a 14-day free trial of DPA.